 Once every two months we have hackathons at EL Passion.
 For two days we can work on whatever project we want.
 It always starts with great ideas we present on the day before, then we have fantastic breakfast and then its time to work.
 At the end of each hackathon we show the effects to the rest of the company.
 Here are some of the finest projects from our latest hackathons!
 Continue reading…

 This is Part II of a three-part series on our Pair Programming Experiment.
 For the experiment, we created two teams working on 2 projects for 2 weeks.
 One team worked in pairs, second as solo developers.
 After first week teams started a new project and swapped methodologies.
 Read all about its setup in our first post of this series.
-In the last post we will focus on metrics and analysis.
+In the third and final post we’ve focused on metrics and analysis.

 One of the main reasons we’ve made The Pair Programming Experiment was to confront common opinion on the methodology with real developers’ experience.
 In this post we will focus on our conclusions from The Experiment retrospective.
 Here are the thoughts after this intense (if not insane) 2-week journey.
 Continue reading…